The Pros and Cons to Getting an Australian Shepherd Puppy

 - Red Merle

 These colours have been officially recognised and are the most popular among the Aussie owners.
-The most common black Aussie is tri coloured.
+The most common black Aussie is tri-coloured.
 However, these dogs can also be solid black or have white and tan markings.
 You may also see black-bicolour Aussies.

-Red Australian Shepherds can be bi-coloured and tri coloured as well.
+Red Australian Shepherds can be bi-coloured and tri-coloured as well.
 It’s worth mentioning that solid red and solid black Aussies are not extremely popular.
 That’s the main reason why they are considered the rarest colours.

-3. The Australian Shepherds are easy to train
+3. The Australian Shepherds Are Easy To Train

 Remember that rewarding your Australian Shepherd puppy with a small treat is an effective way to make the training process go smoothly.

-5. The Australian Shepherds may turn to destructive behaviour
+5. The Australian Shepherds May Turn to Destructive Behaviour

 Remember that these dogs need activity.
 And the more activity they get, the better.
 You will have to find the time to run, hike or swim with your dog.
-Otherwise, owning the Australian Shepherd puppy is not for you.
+Otherwise, owning an Australian Shepherd puppy is not for you.

-7. The Australian Shepherds are shedders
+7. The Australian Shepherds Are Shedders

 The Australian Shepherds are not heavy shedders.
-However, they still shed considerably and need regular brushing in order to prevent tangles and mats.
+However, they still shed considerably and need regular brushing to prevent tangles and mats.
 It’s worth mentioning that tangles may contribute to skin problems and infections in your Aussie.